Paul-Mad/Paul-Mad/README.md

 <h1 align="center"> Hello Visitor 👋 </h1>

  I'm Paulo H Madeira, Junior Front-End Developer.
-I am currently focusing on React and nodeJS, in a near future, I will expand to Angular and VueJs.
+I am currently focusing on React and nodeJS projects.
 This Github is used to control my projects as I build them, and any other ideas I might have.

 <br>